 UConn holds 1st practice day after NCAA violations announced

 STORRS, Conn.
-(AP) — UConn practiced under new basketball coach Dan Hurley on Saturday, a day after NCAA notification of alleged recruiting and other violations during Kevin Ollie’s tenure at the school.
+(AP) — UConn held its first practice under new basketball coach Dan Hurley on Saturday, a day after receiving NCAA notification of alleged recruiting and other violations during Kevin Ollie’s tenure at the school.

-Hurley said he’s aware of the allegations and trusts the judgment of the administration.
+Hurley said everyone is aware of the off-the-court issues.
+The school said the players won’t comment on the allegations.

+“I haven’t heard a whisper from these guys,” Hurley said.
+“Obviously, they care for Kevin and the staff that they played for, so it’s not like they don’t care, but they are focused on the season.”

+Hurley said the allegations are likely to have a greater impact on recruiting.
+He was on the phone Friday night as soon as the news came out, “just to make sure you talk to the appropriate people.”

-The notice of allegations, released Friday night by UConn with the names of recruits redacted, include numerous charges.
-They include improper workouts and unethical conduct by Ollie for allegedly providing false or misleading information about video calls to a recruit from two former UConn stars, Hall of Famer Ray Allen and Rudy Gay.
+The notice of allegations, released Friday night by UConn with the names of recruits redacted, include numerous charges, such as unethical conduct by Ollie for allegedly providing false or misleading information about video calls to a recruit from two former UConn stars, Hall of Famer Ray Allen and Rudy Gay.

-The NCAA recommends the case be reviewed by a hearing panel of its Committee on Infractions.
+The NCAA recommends the case be reviewed by a hearing panel of its Committee on Infractions “pursuant to procedures applicable to a severe breach of conduct.”

 Ollie was fired by UConn in March with cause, allowing the school to forgo paying him the $10 million left on his contract.
 The school later released 1,300 pages documents outlining alleged NCAA violations under Ollie.